How to Estimate the Manufacturing Cost for a New Electronic Product (Case Study: Bluetooth Device)

 In most cases I recommend that you start by selling directly to the consumer.
 Get some initial sales under your belt, and use that success to start selling your product through retailers.

-In part one of this two-part series we designed the system block diagram, selected all of the critical components, and listed the key technical specifications for our hypothetical BLE tracking device.
+We have designed the system block diagram, selected all of the critical components, and listed the key technical specifications for our hypothetical BLE tracking device.